valasek/timesheet/server/documentation/documentation.md

 # DB type
 dbType: "postgresql"

-# Production URL - will be read from production environemnt config variable
+# Production URL - will be read from production environment config variable
 # If set, Database settings section variables will be ignored
 DATABASE_URL: ""